Samuels-Development/sd-simonsays/README.md

 ## Usage

 - `OpenSimonSays(gridSize, repetitions)`
    - `gridSize`: Size of the game grid (e.g., `4` for a 4x4 grid).
+(3 is the minimum, 7 is the maximum
-   - `repetitions`: Number of sequences the player must correctly repeat to win.
+   - `repetitions`: Number of sequences the player must correctly repeat to win. (ex.
+4)

 ## Exports
 Exclusively available on the client side.